goretti16kate/Gomycode-Workshop/README.md

 # Gomycode-Workshop
-# Gomycode-Workshop
+## Web Development Workshop - Login Page Creation
-Web Development Workshop - Login Page Creation Overview
+Overview

 This repository contains the files used in a hands-on workshop designed to introduce participants to web development basics.
 The focus of the workshop was on creating a simple login page using HTML, CSS, and JavaScript.